U.S. sanctions Venezuela officials, Trump slams Maduro

 Under Maduro, Venezuela has limited the powers of the opposition-run legislature, jailed opposition politicians and created a parallel congress with unlimited powers.

-Inflation is running at 200,000 percent and basic foods and medicine, like rice or antibiotics, are increasingly difficult to obtain.
+Inflation is running at 200,000 percent and basic foods and medicines, like rice or antibiotics, are increasingly difficult to obtain.
 That has fueled an exodus of Venezuelans to nearby Latin American countries, where borders are now overwhelmed by Venezuelan migrants.

 Maduro says he is victim of an “economic war” led by U.S.-backed adversaries.
 He denies limiting political freedoms, insisting opposition leaders have plotted assassination attempts and sought to overthrow him through violent street protests.